xorrkaz/cml-exporter/README.md

 ## Installation

+1. Download the `cml-exporter-install.sh` script to your CML controller.

 1. Run the installer script as root on your CML controller:

     ```bash
     sudo bash cml-exporter-installer.sh
     ```

-2. Edit `/etc/default/cml-exporter` and set the `CML_PASSWORD` variable to your CML admin password.
+1. Edit `/etc/default/cml-exporter` and set the `CML_PASSWORD` variable to your CML admin password.
 You may wish to adjust other parameters as well.
-3. Restart the exporter service:
+1. Restart the exporter service:

     ```bash
     sudo systemctl restart cml-exporter.service